 1. Increase the Evaluation Frequency of your Project

-Most EPCs are formulated on the basis of an expected monthly baseline consumption, as they often take the energy bills as historical data for such period.
+Most EPCs are formulated on the basis of an expected monthly baseline consumption, as they often take the energy bills as historical data for such a period.

 But the fact that your contract has a monthly occurrence does not mean that the monitoring and calculation of savings should be left to the end of the month.
 It is better if you take advantage of DEXMA M&V‘s real-time functionalities to monitor the evolution of your savings in more detail.